nhecht/blueprints-learn.en/help/blueprints/data-ingestion/egress.md

 #### Considerations

-* To use Event Forwarding, data must be sent to the Edge Network using the Web SDK or MobileSDK.
+* To use Event Forwarding, data must be sent to the [!DNL Edge Network] using the Web SDK or MobileSDK.
 * Event forwarding approach reduces the page load time and weight due to additional tags being added on the page.
 * No enrichment from the edge profile or other data sources is currently supported.
 * Limited data filtering and simple mapping transformations are supported.